JCR64/GoldenEye-007-N64-Gun-Game/README.md

 ## Issues

-* The weapon for the player in their own screen is wrong e.g. Golden Gun appears as the Magnum.
-It will look fine from the other player's point of view.
-The ammo is displayed correctly and is the best visual clue for the player.
-You can press `A` or `A + Z` to swap weapons to try and find a better model, but it still won't be quite right.
-Playing without the "All Weapons" cheat is an alternative option, but you will just be firing from your hand instead.
+* Getting the correct weapon model to display hasn't been possible.
+It will display correctly from the other players POV but on your screen you will be shooting from your hand.
+However the ammo is displayed correctly as well the firing sound being correct which can help the player identify their current weapon.
+The "All Weapons" cheat was a potential work around but didn't work correctly either.

 * The cheats only work for Player 1 and 2.
 Due to my lack of knowledge, I cannot find a way to apply these cheats using total score so it works by counting kills by Players 1 and 2.
 This is also why I have added extra weapon levels to the cheats as suicide detract from the player's total score but do not change the amount of kills.
 Player 3 or 4 can still join the match, they are just unaffected by the current cheats.